 Miscellaneous Phonographia Factolas

 Advertising by its very nature can push believeability to its boundaries.
-Early phonograph advertisements describing phonograph records as producing sound "only life itself can compare with" and the artist seemingly performing in your own home exemplify the phonograph industry's map of believeability borders.
+Early phonograph advertisements, such as ones describing phonograph records as producing sound "only life itself can compare with" or picturing artists actually performing in your own home, exemplify the phonograph industry's creativity in promoting the world of recorded sound.

 FACTOLA, July, 1879 - The first phonograph used in a United States post office as customer communication support was in Leadville, Colorado.

-Bergmann Exhibition Tinfoil Phonograph sold in per contract with the Edison Speaking Phonograph Company
+Bergmann Exhibition Tinfoil Phonograph sold in per contract with the Edison Speaking Phonograph Company.
+(Courtesy René Rondeau)

 It is known that one of Edison's 1878 tin-foil phonographs (a Bergmann Exhibition model phonograph) was purchased in September 1878 by a Mr. S. D. Silver who lived in Leadville, Colorado (elevation 10,151 feet).
 (1) Silver exhibited the phonograph around the country and later raffled it, reportedly won by the Leadville post office letter register clerk W. D. Stone in July 1879.
 The clerk was said to have recorded a "choice selection of oaths" and then placed the phonograph in the Leadville post office window where it could "swear at unidentified people who call for letters and get mad because he will not hand them out without the proper vouchification."